bharath12b5/mvn-linux/Building-Apache-Cassandra-2.2.3.md

 sudo update-alternatives --config java   (Enter number to select IBM Java 1.7)
 ```

+### Step 7: Run the unit tests

 Run the Cassandra test suite
 ```
-cd /<source_root>/apache-cassandra-2.2.3-src/
+cd /<source_root>/cassandra/
 ant test
 ```
 _**Note:**_
 _Run below steps to avoid test case failure in similar situation described below.
-Ignore `LegacySSTableTest` failure as it is not related to system Z_.
+Ignore `LegacySSTableTest` failure as it is not related to system Z, also ScrubTest failure is fixed in Apache Cassandra 2.2.6,3.0 versions_.

 *  Replace time out value in build.xml file as shown below to avoid timeout error for multiple test cases.
 ```